ratheesh-pai/weblogic/webcenter-content/wcc-ma-bizobj/sandbox-publish/sandbox-publish.md

 4. In the warning message box, click **Yes** if you’re certain that the integration is working as expected and you’re ready to make these changes permanent (and public).

-In this environment SSO is not configured.
-So for managed attachments you need to use the same username as in Fusion Apps to login to WebCenter Content.
+For managed attachments you need to use the same username as in Fusion Apps to login to WebCenter Content.

 Organizations can now easily access, view, and upload assets associated with a **Service**, **Service Requests** module directly from the **Managed Attachments** tab with all material stored within Oracle WebCenter Content.
 The Oracle WebCenter Content Managed Attachment UI provides an easy and modern interface for contributing and storing content.